 Please click on the following link for more information on these requirements and other recognized accrediting agencies: https://www.arrt.org/

-Below are the college level general education courses required for the completion of our program, however, these courses are not required to be completed in order to apply!
+Below are both the college level general education courses, and the notice of pre-admission testing required for the completion of our program, however, these general education courses are not required to be completed in order to apply!
 Also, if it isn’t on this list, we don’t require it.

 |College Success Skills||1|